pynucastro.networks package

 evaluate_rates(rho, T, composition, screen_func=None)[source]#

+evaluate the rates for a specific density, temperature, and composition, with optional screening.
 Note: this returns that rate as dY/dt, where Y is the molar fraction.
 For a 2 body reaction, a + b, this will be of the form:

-rho Y_a Y_b N_A <sigma v> / (1 + delta_{ab}
+rho Y_a Y_b N_A <sigma v> / (1 + delta_{ab})

 where delta is the Kronecker delta that accounts for a = b.